Stop Arguing Like a Neanderthal

 Last week, an intriguing individual named Darwin emailed us to pitch a guest post on tried-and-true strategies for how to win an argument.
-Normally, we don’t accept guest posts, but we happened to be researching the topic of changing people’s minds for Unconventional Monthly Vol. 7, so we figured, “Why not?”
+Normally, we don’t accept guest posts, but we happened to be researching the topic of changing people’s minds for Consider This, so we figured, “Why not?”

 Now we know why not.

 Turns out Darwin’s a neanderthal.
 An actual neanderthal.
 He’s incredibly literate (and living) but, as you’ll see, also incredibly belligerent, offensive, and dangerous.
 His advice for winning an argument is the exact opposite of how we recommend you go about changing people’s minds.

 The neanderthals inside our brains are hard to ignore.
 That’s what makes arguments so unproductive and changing people’s minds so difficult.